developmentseed/obstore/docs/authentication.md

     !!! note

-        Note that you must be in the same AWS region (`us-west-2`) to use this provider.
+        Note that you must be in the same AWS region (`us-west-2`) to use the credentials returned from this provider.

     [NASA Earthdata]: https://www.earthdata.nasa.gov/
     """